 Ho Phra Isuan

-The Ho Phra Isuan shrine and its neighbor across the street, the Ho Phra Narai, are all that remains to show there was once a sizeable Hindu Indian population based in Nakorn Si Thammarat.
+The Ho Phra Isuan shrine and its neighbor across the street, the Ho Phra Narai, are all that remains to show there was once a sizable Hindu Indian population based in Nakorn Si Thammarat.
 The Ho Phra Isuan is dedicated to Shiva.
-On the alter in the shrine is a large Lingam shrouded in flowers.
+On the altar in the shrine is a large shrouded in flowers.
 The Lingam is thought to date back to the sixth century.

-Next to the Lingam on the alter is a statue of Shiva dancing in a ring of fire.
+Next to the Lingam on the altar is a statue of Shiva dancing in a ring of fire.

-The small white chapel housing the alter is a replacement for the original, which weathered away.
+The small white chapel housing the altar is a replacement for the original, which weathered away.
 The current chapel was built by the Fine Arts Department in 1966.

 Next to the chapel is a large swing similar to the Giant Swing in Bangkok, but on a much smaller scale.
 The swing was used in the Tri Yampawai and Tri Pawai Brahmin ceremonies.
 There was once a Brahmin church on the site, but the swing is all that remains.